Production-Grade MLOps Pipeline: From Data to Deployment on GCP

 return output(feature_columns, target_column)

-- Returns the feature columns and target column for downstream components
+Returns strongly-typed outputs for feature columns and target variable

-Pro tip: For large datasets, consider adding sampling to your query or implementing incremental processing patterns.
+For large datasets, consider adding sampling to your query or implementing incremental processing patterns to improve pipeline efficiency.

 2. Data Preprocessing Component